 The most common contaminant in homes and buildings in Metro Vancouver is elevated levels of mold in the air.
 Certain mold species contain mycotoxins and adversely affect the indoor air when aerosolized.
-ABM Environmental can detect the exact levels of mold, identified by species, through analysing the indoor air.
+ABM Environmental can detect the exact levels of mold, identified by mold type, through analysing the indoor air.

 Carbon Dioxide Air Quality Testing

 Carbon Dioxide concentration in the indoor air can provide a good indication of the ventilation rate and air quality of an indoor space.
 Carbon Dioxide is generated indoors primarily through human occupancy.
-Carbon dioxide levels tend to become elevated in areas in which there is not enough ventilation.
+Carbon dioxide levels tend to become elevated in areas with inadequate ventilation.
 This problem can become worse as more people are located in smaller areas with limited ventilation.

 Carbon Monoxide Air Quality Testing

-Carbon monoxide is a colourless and odourless gas that is produced as a result of incomplete burning of carbon containing fuels.
+Carbon monoxide is a colourless and odourless toxic gas that is produced as a result of incomplete burning of carbon containing fuels.
 Motor vehicle emissions, gas heaters, gas stoves and cigarette smoke are all sources of carbon monoxide.
 At low concentration levels, it can cause headaches, nausea, disorientation, and fatigue.
 Carbon monoxide detectors placed in buildings typically are not designed to detect levels below 30 ppm and will not alarm until levels are above that level.
 Adverse reactions to carbon monoxide can start at much lower levels.

 Relative humidity is one of the best indicators of indoor air quality.
 If relative humidity is too low it may lead to symptoms such as dry eyes, nose and throat, and increases in respiratory illness.
 Relative humidity levels that are too high can give rise to stuffiness, headaches, and fatigue.
 If relative humidity levels are persistently high, the risk of mold problems will increase and this will in turn cause adverse health effects.